duarte2025/django-oppia/docs/dev/troubleshooting/translations.rst

 Using mismatching single or double quotes
 -------------------------------------------

-Be careful to check that the single or double quotes in the HTML tags are of matching types.
+Be careful to check that the single or double quotes in the HTML categories are of matching types.
 In the examples below (shown as large image as well as plain text), the first example uses a different type of double quotes.
 The multilanguage filter in Moodle then cannot understand what is meant by the HTML code, and so fails to recognise that we are trying to enter multilingual content.